bax082024/NaughtyOrNiceHoHoHo/README.md

-# :christmas_tree:  Naughty or Nice :santa:  :christmas_tree:
+# :santa: Naughty or Nice :santa:

-## Introduction  :snowman:
+## :snowman:  Introduction  :snowman:

 - :innocent:  Are you naughty or nice  :smiling_imp:
 - Lets check santas list to see who is naughty or nice!